teddythinh/Object-oriented-Programming/README.md

 This repo contains some of my OOP assignments and projects.
 More exercises for practice will be added in the future . . .

-**NOTE: I'm not sure whether my program is working properly, perhaps there are a few logical bugs, please feel free to contact me to fix these bugs.
+**NOTE: I'm not sure whether my program is working properly, perhaps there are a few logical bugs, please feel free to contact me or open issues to fix these bugs.
 Thank you so much!**

 PLEASE GIVE MY CREDIT OR MENTION ME `@teddythinh` WHEN USING.
 THANKS !☺️☺️☺️